Welcome to Julia’s website where you can find out more about the author and her books…

 How did it all start?

-Julia is the award-winning author of The Old Rectory: Escape to a Country Kitchen, first published to acclaim in the USA and now re-launched by her English publisher in the UK, Endeavour Press (summer 2017).Written “with her trademark wit and honesty”.
+Julia is the award-winning author of The Old Rectory: Escape to a Country Kitchen, first published to acclaim in the USA and re-launched by her English publisher in the UK, Endeavour Media (summer 2017).Written “with her trademark wit and honesty”.